 As a chamber musician, Cohen has performed with the Inverness Chamber Players, as well several chamber and horn ensembles throughout the US.
-Cohen is a member of the Ad-Venturi Horn Duo.
+He is a member of the Ad-Venturi Horn Duo.
 Together with Jeb Wallace, Assistant Professor of Horn at Wichita State University, the duo has performed in recital through the United States and at the 48th International Horn Symposium.

 Cohen’s love of the horn far extends just being a performer.
 As a lecturer, he has presented at the national and international level.
 His presentations, “from ON stage to UNDER it: Transforming from an Orchestral to Pit Hornist,” and “J.S.
 Bach: An Exploration of Teaching and Performance Practice,” have been presented at numerous International Horn Symposia, various national workshops, and universities worldwide.
-Aside from his presentations, Cohen is sought after as a clinician, presenting masterclasses and recitals at universities across the country, as well as an adjudicator for horn competitions.
+Aside from his presentations, Cohen is sought after as a clinician, presenting recitals and masterclasses at universities across the country, as well as an adjudicator for horn competitions.
 In 2017, Cohen served as the Coordinating Judge of the Engelbert Schmid Horn Competition.

 Steven Cohen is a Siegfried’s Call Artist and performs on horns by Engelbert Schmid

 Photographer: Oriana Layendecker